kyryloliinyk/design_patterns_in_ruby/README.md

 **Virtual proxies**: Other times, it is wise to delay the creation of expensive objects until they are absolutely needed.
 Especially in cases where such instantiation may not be needed at all.
 A great example of this type of proxy is the ActiveRecord::Associations::CollectionProxy in Rails.
 Such proxies are known as virtual proxies.

 **Remote proxies**: Occasionally, it is necessary to locally represent an object that exists on a remote system, hiding the complexity of traversing the network from the local client.
 Such proxies are known as remote proxies.

+## 9. Decorator Pattern

+Decorators allow us to add behavior to objects without affecting other objects of the same class.
+The decorator pattern is a useful alternative to creating sub-classes.

+The Decorator pattern is a straightforward technique that you can use to assemble exactly the functionality that you need at runtime.
+It offers an alternative to creating a monolithic object that supports every possible feature.
+Instead, with the Decorator pattern, you create one class that covers the basic functionality and a set of decorators to go with it.
+Each decorator supports the same core interface, but adds its own twist on that interface.

+The key implementation idea of the Decorator pattern is that the decorators are essentially shells: Each takes in a method call, adds its own special twist, and passes the call on to the next component in line.
+That next component may be another decorator, which adds yet another twist, or it may be the final, real object, which actually completes the basic request.

+The classic Decorator pattern is loved more by the folks who build the thing than by those who use it.
+The irritating moment comes when someone tries to assemble all of these little building block classes into a working whole.
+Instead of being able to instantiate a single object the client has to put all of the pieces together itself.

+Another potential drawback of the Decorator pattern is the performance over- head associated with a long chain of decorators.

+Finally, one drawback of the method-aliasing technique for decorating objects is that it tends to make your code harder to debug.